+This course is an intensive study of spreadsheets and database management systems.
+Prerequisite CSC-110 Introduction to Computers, equivalent, or permission of instructor.
 This course introduces students to desktop publishing by having them create newsletters, brochures, e-mail letters, business forms and tables using Microsoft Publisher 2003.
 Students will also learn creative ways to use color schemes, textwrapping, clip-art and photographs throughout their projects.